-When you amass a large amount of information on your family, it's best to keep all your multimedia together for easy keeping.
+In addition to documents like birth certificates, you can add media as sources into Legacy.
+When you amass a large amount of information on your family, it's best to store all of your multimedia together for easy keeping.
 The Media Gatherer feature in Legacy 8 allows you to place your genealogy pictures in one common folder.
-With this tool, you'll have quick access to your files, making it easy to share your family file with another computer or family member.
-When you find sources and multimedia online about your family, you can link to a media gallery in Legacy 8 to organize a list of your family's online presence.
+With this tool, you have quick access to your files, making it easy to share them with another computer or family member.
+When you find sources and multimedia related to your family online, you can link them to a gallery in Legacy 8 for easy access.